Wall Street Analyst Initiated Agnico Eagle Mines Limited [AEM]. What else is Wall St. saying

 “San Nicolás is a high-quality project, located in a leading mining jurisdiction, with high grades, extremely competitive capital intensity, and first quartile costs,” said Don Lindsay, President and CEO of Teck.
 “The opportunity to add the operating and development experience of Agnico Eagle should generate substantial benefits for the project including for all stakeholders throughout the project life cycle.”.

-Agnico Eagle Mines Limited stock has also loss -4.40% of its value over the past 7 days.
-However, AEM stock has declined by -18.56% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -32.94% and lost -22.64% year-on date.
+The stocks have a year to date performance of -23.37 percent and weekly performance of -0.95 percent.
+The stock has been moved at -32.86 percent over the last six months.
+The stock has performed -6.54 percent around the most recent 30 days and changed -14.74 percent over the most recent 3-months.

-The market cap for AEM stock reached $18.49 billion, with 455.29 million shares outstanding and 455.23 million shares in the current float.
-Compared to the average trading volume of 3.07M shares, AEM reached a trading volume of 2804338 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.15M shares, AEM reached to a volume of 4465144 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Agnico Eagle Mines Limited [AEM]: